Baylor Scheierman: High school career

-Scheierman attended Aurora High School in Aurora, Nebraska and played basketball, football, baseball, and golf.
-He averaged 16 points, six rebounds, and six assists per game as a junior.
-Scheierman played quarterback and threw for 3,942 yards and a state-record 59 touchdowns as a senior, leading the team to a Class C Championship.
-On the court, Scheierman averaged 22.1 points, 9.8 rebounds and 6.5 assists per game as a senior, leading the Huskies to the state tournament.
-In November 2017, he committed to playing college basketball for South Dakota State, stating he liked the family atmosphere.
+Scheierman attended Aurora High School in Aurora, Nebraska, where he competed in basketball, football, baseball, golf, and his favorite sport Gaelic football.
+As a junior, he averaged 16.1 points, six rebounds and six assists per game.
+He averaged 22.1 points, 9.8 rebounds and 6.5 assists per game as a senior and helped Aurora reach the state basketball tournament.